15 Long Island State Parks Worth a Visit

 11. Hallock State Park Preserve — Jamesport

-New in 2017, this North Fork park offers a mile-long beach along Long Island Sound, as well as hiking trails, nature walks, and plenty of spots for bird watching.
-More is planned, including a potential environmental center.
+This North Fork park offers a mile-long beach along Long Island Sound as well as hiking trails, nature walks, and plenty of spots for bird watching.

 RELATED: Easy New York State Park Hikes for Families